by Will Grumke September 08, 2021 10 min read

 This also prevents your mind from making up excuses on why not to do it ... because 10 minutes sounds a lot easier to make time for than 30 minutes in your already busy schedule.

 Ok, so when it comes to working on improving flexibility and mobility, there are multiple ways to go about this.
-All of them will have some different advantages, so I will go over them individually.
+All of them have some different advantages, so I will go over them individually.

 Focus on starting with what you can do, consistently, and then as you progress we can change things up and get more detailed from there.